pintub/dataStructure-algo/BinarySearchOrDivideNConquer.md

   For example, for each element "k" in left half, find 2 points in right half such that pfxSum[i] - pfxSum[k] >= lower and pfxSum[j] - pfxSum[k] <= upper
   5. Then merge the sorted arrays. <u>Sometimes you can merge step 4 & 5</u>
 </pre>
-`note`: the word "count" works with DnC, actual pairs not possible with these solutions
+`Note`: the word "count" works with DnC, actual pairs not possible with these solutions
 #### Binary Search Tips(One-Directional Problems)
 - Use Iteration or Only-Tail-Recursion to avoid call-stack auxiliary space (:bulb: Similar to LL suggestion)
 - `DO NOT` try to optimize by having checks like if lowIndex or highIndex is having the "Searched number", it's an overkill